 - The brutal violence endured by many migrants and refugees in the NTCA triangle and along the migration route in Mexico, prompted us to open a Centre for Integral Attention in Mexico City in July 2017.
-MSF teams offer medical and mental health, and offer social work services, including lodging, food, and activities for social reintegration, at the centre, established to care for the most serious cases of victims of extreme violence, torture, and inhumane, cruel and degrading treatment.
+MSF teams offer medical and mental health, referrals to specialist care, and offer social work services, including lodging, food, and activities for social reintegration, at the centre, established to care for the most serious cases of victims of extreme violence, torture, and inhumane, cruel and degrading treatment.

 - Reynosa, a northern industrial city in Tamaulipas, right at the border with McAllen, Texas, is home to more than 600,000 people and has been affected by extreme levels of violence during the past decade.
 It is a common rest stop for many Central American migrants hoping to gain entry to the US, and is also one of the most violent cities in Mexico, convulsed by conﬂict between criminal cartels vying for territory.
 The presence of Mexican military police in the streets does little to ease the tension, which takes a heavy psychological toll on both permanent residents and migrants passing through.
-Here, MSF teams offer primary healthcare, mental healthcare and social work services to local people, and offers care to migrants and deportees at two shelters and at the Tamaulipas Institute for Migrants (ITM).
+Here, MSF teams offer basic healthcare, mental healthcare and social work services to local people, and offers care to migrants and deportees at two shelters and at the Tamaulipas Institute for Migrants (ITM).
 As of March 2019, there has been a change in the flow of people in the city as authorities began to implement a waiting list for asylum seekers operated by one of the shelters where we have activities.
 This caused overcrowding in the only facility in the city dedicated to receiving migrants.
 People who could not get into the shelter have been living in apartments, hotels or houses rented in a highly dangerous city.